tietoevry-infra-as-code/terraform-azurerm-key-vault/README.md

 # Azure Key Vault Terraform Module

+Azure Key Vault is a tool for securely storing and accessing secrets.
+A secret is anything that you want to tightly control access to, such as API keys, passwords, or certificates.
+A vault is a logical group of secrets.

-Terraform Module to create a Key Vault also adds required access policies for AD users and groups.
-This module also sends all logs to log analytic workspace and storage.
+This Terraform Module creates a Key Vault also adds required access policies for AD users and groups.
+This also sends all logs to log analytic workspace and storage.

 ## Module Usage